 Meanwhile, David Cameron continued a tradition that has seen successive generations of social elites retain their grip on the country’s most powerful jobs: he is descended from King William IV who ruled in the 1830s.

 Social mobility tells us how likely we are to climb up (or fall down) the economic or social ladder – and too many of us are destined to end up on the same rungs as our parents.
-That’s what we conclude in our new book after reviewing the evidence.
+That’s what we conclude in our new book Social Mobility: and its Enemies after reviewing the evidence.

 The analysis confirms how Britain became less mobile, particularly at the top and bottom of society.